Photo: Rev. Dr. Iain Luke (Principal ESC); Rev. Dr. William Harrison (President LTS); Dr. Richard Manley-Tannis (Principal SAC)

-The schools of the Saskatoon Theological Union are pleased to share the joyful news that we will be locating together in a single building on the University of Saskatchewan campus, beginning in the summer of 2020.
+The three schools of the Saskatoon Theological Union are pleased to share the joyful news that they have come together in a single building on the University of Saskatchewan campus.

-The College of Emmanuel & St. Chad (Anglican Church of Canada); Lutheran Theological Seminary, Saskatoon (Evangelical Lutheran Church in Canada); and St. Andrew’s College (United Church of Canada) will occupy adjacent portions of the current St. Andrew’s College facility, on College Drive beside the hospital and medical complex.
+The College of Emmanuel & St. Chad (Anglican Church of Canada), Lutheran Theological Seminary Saskatoon (Evangelical Lutheran Church in Canada), and St. Andrew’s College (United Church of Canada) now occupy adjacent portions of the current St. Andrew’s College facility, on College Drive beside the hospital and medical complex.

-No decision has yet been made about the future of the existing LTS buildings, which are owned by LTS and located on land leased from the University of Saskatchewan.
+No decision has yet been made about the future of the existing LTS building which is owned by LTS and located on land leased from the University of Saskatchewan.

-The college communities are excited by the prospect of sharing space, convinced that God’s mission is drawing us into fresh partnership, and ready to discern how this new opportunity will enable us to respond to God’s call.
+The college communities of the STU are excited to share space, convinced that God’s mission has drawn us into fresh partnership, and readying us to discern how this new opportunity will enable us to respond to God’s call.

 Reconciling in Christ

 In November 2018, the LTS Board of Governors adopted a statement affirming our commitment to diversity.
 The statement is as follows: “LTS is an inclusive community and offers hospitality to all who participate in our programs of study.
 As disciples of Christ committed to public leadership among God's people in diverse and challenging cultural contexts, we eagerly learn from and welcome one another's diversity, including, but not limited to, theological perspective, race, ethnicity, nationality, gender identity, relationship status, age, physical ability, social and economic status and sexual orientation.”